 In contrast, a child who grows up with little warmth or love is at risk of developing low attachment and social skills.
 Neglectful parenting can also lead to poor academic performance and even criminal behavior in extreme cases.
 Children will feel isolated, lonely, and abandoned- causing them to struggle with low self-esteem, depression, and anxiety, making it challenging to form meaningful relationships with peers and adults.

-The Characteristics of Uninvolved Parenting
+What are the key Characteristics of the Uninvolved Parenting style?

 Uninvolved parents are known for not being involved in their child’s life, potentially due to being busy with work or dealing with their own issues.
-Or perhaps they just don’t know how to connect with their child on an emotional level.
-Whatever the reason, here are the key characteristics of uninvolved parents:
+Or perhaps they just don’t know how to connect with their child on an emotional level.Whatever the reason, here are the key characteristics of uninvolved parents:

-• Emotional Detachment: Some parents believe their duty is limited to providing food and shelter.
+- Emotional Detachment: Some parents believe their duty is limited to providing food and shelter.
 They don’t see the importance of emotionally connecting with their children, which can lead to feelings of neglect and isolation.

-• Too Occupied With Their Problems: It’s easy to get caught up in the stress of daily life, but uninvolved parents take this to a whole new level.
+- Too Occupied With Their Problems: It’s easy to get caught up in the stress of daily life, but uninvolved parents take this to a whole new level.
 They’re so focused on their issues that they don’t have time for their children or needs.

-• Lack of Supervision: Uninvolved parents can be divided into two types regarding supervision.
-Some don’t supervise their kids, which can lead to dangerous situations.
+- Lack of Supervision: Uninvolved parents can be divided into two types regarding supervision.
+Some don’tsupervise their kids, which can lead to dangerous situations.
 Others are overly strict and keep their children grounded constantly without giving them any freedom to explore and grow.

-• Do Not Express Love: Love is a fundamental need for children, but uninvolved parents often ignore this fact.
+- Do Not Express Love: Love is a fundamental need for children, but uninvolved parents often ignore this fact.
 They show no warmth or affection towards their children, which can lead to a sense of emptiness and loneliness.

-• Lack of Expectations: Children need goals and milestones to strive for, but uninvolved parents don’t see the value in pushing their children to achieve.
+- Lack of Expectations: Children need goals and milestones to strive for, but uninvolved parents don’t see the value in pushing their children to achieve.
 They don’t help or motivate them, leading to a lack of ambition and self-esteem.

 Remember, having some or more of these characteristics doesn’t make you a bad parent, but it’s essential to be aware of them.
 Take the time to reflect on your parenting style and make changes where necessary.
 Your child deserves the best version of you.